drerickromero/drerickromero_website/content/publication/example/index.md

 ---
-title: "ANanomechanical Dissipation and Strain Engineering"
+title: "Nanomechanical Dissipation and Strain Engineering"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here